avico83/Arista/README.md

 # Arista Monitoring Scripts:

-The following scripts runs with along with the schedule command.
+The following scripts runs along with the schedule command.
-With the schedule command you can run scripts, and send variables to the script.
+While configuring the schedule command you can run scripts, and send variables to the script.

 ### Example of how to run the script from Arista cli: